Deed of Gift – Trinidad Law

 The amount of stamp duty is usually a percentage of the value of the transaction you are undertaking.

 Deed of Conveyance or Gift is used where residential property changes ownership.
 Residential Property is deemed to be land upon which a house has been built and used wholly or mainly for residential purposes.

-With effect from October 1st, 2008, the stamp duty applicable on deeds executed for the transfer of residential properties will be as follows –
+Effective October 1st, 2008, the stamp duty applicable on deeds executed for the transfer of residential properties is as follows –